Siamese Image Modeling for Self-Supervised Vision Representation Learning: Method

 \section{Method}

-We depict our model of \name\ in Figure~\ref{fig:overview}.
+We depict our model of \name\ in Fig.~\ref{fig:overview}.
 It takes two augmented views $x_a$ and $x_b$ of the same image as inputs. \name\ aims to predict the dense representations of $x_b$ based on that of $x_a$.
 A Siamese network with an online and a target branch is used.
-The online branch is made up of an encoder that encodes the visible patches of $x_a$ into a latent representation, and a decoder that predicts the representation of $x_b$ from the latent representation according to the relative positions between $x_a$ and $x_b$.
-The target branch only has a momentum encoder which takes $x_b$ as input and produces the prediction target.
+The online branch is made up of an encoder that encodes the visible patches of $x_a$ into a latent representation, and a decoder that predicts the representation of $x_b$ according to the relative positions between $x_a$ and $x_b$.
+The target branch only has a momentum encoder which takes $x_b$ as input.
 The encoder consists of a backbone and a projector.
 After the pre-training, only the online backbone is used for downstream evaluation.